-So, my mother would go and do whatever the adults were doing and me and my brother had to be a part of the youth groups.
-And then, in addition to like whatever was going on, on Sundays, the youth group there at the Presbyterian church offered a Wednesday after class, you know, youth group.
-Whatever.
-So, I think again, you know, my mother had to work late, and she would send me and my brother to youth group.
-It was right across the street from our-my middle school.
+So, my mother would go and do whatever the adults were doing, and me and my brother had to be a part of the youth groups.
+And then in addition to like whatever was going on on Sundays, the youth group there at the Presbyterian Church offered a Wednesday after class youth group, whatever.
+So, I think-again, you know, my mother had to work late, and she would send me and my brother to youth group.
+It was right across the street from my middle school.
 That's where my first group of friends I developed in South Florida were through the youth group.
-And there was two kids in particular-my friend RJ and my friend Nick, they were brothers who-RJ played guitar and Nick was a drummer.
+And there was two kids in particular, my friend RJ and my friend Nick-they were brothers, who-RJ played guitar, and Nick was a drummer.

 And we just really connected.
-We were both into the same type of music at the time, specifically like were hugely influenced by Nirvana and Pearl Jam.
-And, you know, we loved Nirvana and Pearl Jam.

-And then we also were really into, like, classic rock bands like Pink Floyd and Led Zeppelin and the Doors and the Grateful Dead.
-And so, we-you know, we would talk all the time about starting our own bands.
-'Cause, like, youth group for us was nothing about God or about religion.
-It was just a chance to hang out for us-to the point where we would get into a lot of trouble.
-But there was music involved in it, too.
-You know.
-We were singing in choir.
-We were playing in bell choir.
-But we would talk about starting our own bands and there was a once a year talent show.
-So, our first submission into the talent show-there was a group of, like, five or six of us.
-We did an acapella version of [laughing] "Bohemian Rhapsody".
+We were both into the same type of music at the time, specifically like we were hugely influenced by Nirvana and Pearl Jam.
+And you know, we loved Nirvana and Pearl Jam.
+And then we also were really into like classic rock bands like Pink Floyd and Led Zeppelin and The Doors and The Grateful Dead.
+And so, we would talk all the time about starting our own bands.
+Because like youth group for us was nothing about God or about religion.
+It was just a chance to hang out for us, to the point where we would get into a lot of trouble.
+But there was music involved in it too.
+You know, we were singing in choir, we were playing in bell choir.
+But we would talk about starting our own bands, and there was a once-a-year talent show.

-[Jordan laughs.]
+So, our first submission into the talent show, there was a group of like five or six of us, and we did an acapella version of "Bohemian Rhapsody".

+(Jordan laughs.)

-Which I'm so thankful there is no video tape evidence of.
-We were like sitting backwards in chairs with backwards hats on.
-And you know, it's-yeah.
+Which I'm so thankful there is no videotape evidence of.
+We were like sitting backwards in chairs with backwards hats on and, you know-

-Was it an homage to Wayne's World?
+Jordan Morris: Was it an homage to Wayne's World?
+Was that the-?